 With morning sickness you may be unable to cook hot meals or need a short time off work.
 With Hyperemesis Gravidarum, you could be bed-ridden for weeks, unable to work for long periods, too ill to cope with domestic tasks and need far more support from your family and friends.

 For your partner it can be stressful because he has to take on most of the domestic duties and responsibilities.
 He may find it very distressing to see you go through so much and feel frustrated if he feels he can do nothing to help.

-After this, there are a few things that may help ease Hyperemesis Gravidarum:
+But there are also a few things that you can do that may help...

 If you've suffered Hyperemesis Gravidarum once, it doesn't automatically mean you'll get it again.
-However, the chances are quite high that you will, though it may be very different the next time.
+However, we have to be honest, the chances are quite high, although it may be a different experience.

-Whatever happens, it makes sense to assume that you could suffer Hyperemesis Gravidarum again so you can prepare yourself mentally and physically for the possibility.
+Whatever happens, it makes sense to assume that you could suffer from it again so you can prepare yourself mentally and physically for the possibility.

-If you have suffered Hyperemesis Gravidarum, it's important you give your body plenty of time to recover before you fall pregnant again.
+If you have suffered Hyperemesis Gravidarum, it's important you give your body plenty of time to recover before you get pregnant again.

 “It’s important to be assertive about getting help – the longer you leave it, the worse it gets.
 I was constantly told it was normal and it would pass at 12 weeks.
 Also, eat whatever you want, because your baby will be fine.
 If it stays down it’s good.
 Drink water all the time too, because hydration is the key to the whole thing.”